containerum/containerum-docs/content/ci-cd/travis.md

 This instruction describes how to setup a CI pipeline in Travis.
 It will allow the deployments launched in Containerum to update automatically once you push code to GitHub.

-You have to follow these 6 steps for each deployment just once.
+You have to follow these 3 steps for each deployment just once.
 After that your code will be built, tested and deployed by Travis once you push `git push` command.

 Step 1.
 Create a project and push it to your repo on GitHub

 Step 2.
 Register in [Travis](https://travis-ci.org) and add a repository from GitHub

 Step 3.
-Sign up on hub.docker.com

-Step 4.
-Write a [Dockerfile](https://docs.docker.com/engine/reference/builder/) and add it to your repo on GitHub.
-You can [contact](https://containerum.com/support/) our engineers if you need help writing a dockerfile.

-Step 5.
-Build an image an push it to your Docker Hub:

-`docker build -t "$IMAGE_NAME" .`

-`docker login -u="$DOCKER_LOGIN" -p="$DOCKER_PASSWORD`

-`docker push "${IMAGE_NAME}:latest`

-Step 6.
 Add `.travis.yaml` to your project on GitHub with the following content:

 ```
 sudo: required